 Surviving the Colorado Bar Exam Again…

 If you have joined the ranks of those who must re-take the Colorado bar exam, be reminded that you are in good company.
 Throughout history, many governors, members of Congress, mayors, attorneys general, military generals, law school professors, and judges have failed the bar exam as first-time test takers.
 The good news is that all is not lost.
 Not passing the bar exam is certainly unpleasant; you may be upset, and this is a normal reaction.
 You may also experience an array of other mixed feelings.
 However, please remember: you are not alone.
-The recent trend shows a steadily declining passage rate.
 That may not make it easier to accept, but most lawyers will understand and can empathize because of their own experiences with the Bar Exam.
 It is also important to remember that an unsuccessful attempt does not end your aspirations of a legal career.
 It is only a minor setback.
 You can get beyond this bump in the road and move on to a successful legal career.

 The following is a guide on how to approach life after an unsuccessful bar exam result and a resource guide for finding success on your next attempt.